The Fair-Haired Hare: Plot

 Sam runs back and immediately chases Bugs back into his hole.
 He then realizes the only way to kill off the rabbit is to pack his hole with explosives.
 However, Bugs diverts the dynamite under the house foundation.
 Sam then lights the fuse, but realizes too late that his house is about to be blown up.
-In the end, Bugs watches from his unharmed hole as the cabin fly straight up into the air, much like how the cabin did in the tornado in the 1939 film adaptation of The Wizard of Oz.
+In the end, Bugs watches from his unharmed hole as the cabin flies straight up into the air, much like how the cabin did in the tornado in the 1939 film adaptation of The Wizard of Oz.
 A dazed Sam stumbles out onto his house's front porch and, upon realizing his fate, remarks: "Well, whaddya know, I've got a cabin in the sky!", as his house continues to fly upward.